 - Consistent formatting and sentence structure (present vs. past tense, action verbs, etc.)

-a spell checker.
+proofreading with a spell checker.

 - Use the spell checker on Microsoft Word, Google Docs or where ever you creating your resume as your first line of defense against misspellings.